Box

 The options for specifying Dedicated IPs and Data Regional Routing will only appear if your site is configured to allow those options.
 Dedicated IPs are only available when a Custom Domain has been configured.
 Data Regional Routing is only available if your top-level, or root, folder is set to a non-USA geographic region.

-Once your new Remote Server is saved, select the Connect button to connect and authenticate with Box.
-A popup will display with the Box login form.
-By logging in, you are connecting your Files.com site with your Box account.
+Once your new Remote Server is saved, complete the authentication and authorization with Box.
+A popup displays the Box login form.
+Logging in connects your Files.com site with your Box account.

-After your Remote Server is connected, you can use it with Files.com as either a Remote Server Mount or Remote Server Sync.
+After your Remote Server is connected, you can use it with Files.com as either a Remote Server Mount or Sync.

 Using Multiple Box Accounts